yesadahmed/xrmtoolboxAddins/README.md

 1. Will add the possiblity to select entities and their attributes to build json. (select or search)
 2. Formatted json display in box.

-Feel free let me know about new features you want and improvents if possible. you can riase new issues [here](https://github.com/yesadahmed/xrmtoolboxAddins/issues).
+Feel free let me know about new features you want and any improvents you thought.
+I will try to address as soon as possible. you can riase new issues [here](https://github.com/yesadahmed/xrmtoolboxAddins/issues).

 **Adnan Samuel**